-

 Mt.
 Sabyinyo (the old man’s teeth)

-The best choice, based on reviews from hikers, climbing the “old man’s teeth” takes about 8hours.
-The mountain has three peaks, with different levels of difficulty.
-Because of it’s rugged nature, there are several wooden ladders along the hiking trail.
-The third and final peak is where Uganda, Rwanda and the DRC share the boarder.
+The best choice, based on reviews from hikers, climbing the “old man’s teeth” takes about 8 hours.
+The mountain has three peaks with different levels of difficulty.
+Because of its rugged nature, several wooden ladders are along the hiking trail.
+The third and final peak is where Uganda, Rwanda, and the DR Congo share the border.

 Mt.
 Muhabura (the guide)

 Overlooking the Kigezi highlands, Mt.
 Muhabura stands among the three volcanoes dotting Mgahinga Gorilla National.
 The 4,127m high volcano has a creator lake on top.
-Once at the top of the volcano, the rest of the Virunga mountains (Mikeno, Karisimbi and Visoke) are visible in a distance.
+Once at the top of the volcano, the rest of the Virunga mountains (Mikeno, Karisimbi, and Visoke) are visible in the distance.

 Mt.
 Gahinga (small pile of stones)

-A favorite to many hikers perhaps due to it’s low altitude, hiking Mt.
+A favorite to many hikers, perhaps due to its low altitude, hiking Mt.
 Gahinga takes you through the lush vegetation cover of Mgahinga National Park.
 The 5-7 hour hike goes through several vegetation zones, including bamboo cover.
-Upon reaching the top, the cool air and the breeze from the giant lobelia in the creator swamp is so fulfilling.
+Upon reaching the top, the cool air and the breeze from the giant lobelia in the creator swamp are worth experiencing!

 Share This Page